david-anton/CalibrationPINN/README.md

         git clone https://github.com/david-anton/CalibrationPINN.git .

 3. Install the software dependencies.
-This code is supposed to be executed in a [*Singularity container*](#singularity).In addition, due to the high computational costs, we recommend running the simulations on a GPU.
+This code is supposed to be executed in a [*Singularity container*](#singularity).
+In addition, due to the high computational costs, we recommend running the simulations on a GPU.

 4. Run the code.